esphome/esphome-docs/components/rtttl.rst

 Overview Using the I2S speaker
 ------------------------------

-The tone generator needs the :ref:`I2S Speaker <speaker>` for this to work.
+Using the tone generator with the :ref:`I2S Speaker <speaker>` the following code sample is needed.

 .. code-block:: yaml